 - publishing the Journal of Shi‘a Islamic Studies;

-- organising research seminars, lectures, webinars, and conferences, including the annual International Conference on Shi‘i Studies.
+- holding research seminars, lectures, webinars, and conferences, including the Annual Conference on Shi‘i Studies;

 ICAS Press was established in 1999 as the publication division of The Islamic College in order to promote Islamic scholarship.
-The books published by ICAS Press reflect the intellectual vitality of the lecturers at The Islamic College and other scholars around the world to whom ICAS Press commissions work.
+The books published by ICAS Press reflect the intellectual vitality of the lecturers at The Islamic College and other scholars around the world working in the field of Shi‘i Studies.
 ICAS Press has published award-winning works on Qur’an and hadith studies, Islamic law, philosophy, mysticism, theology, ethics, history, and logic.
 Many of these works are used as core readings for specialised courses at academic institutions throughout the world.

 Journal of Shi‘a Islamic Studies (JSIS)